On the Fragility of Contribution Score Computation in Federated Learning: Background

 \section{Background}

-This section outlines the key concepts and prior work that form the foundation of our study.
+This section recaps the preliminaries that form the foundation of our study.
 We first formalize the FL process and its main challenges.
-We then provide a detailed overview of the advanced aggregation strategies and CE methods central to our analysis.
+We then provide a detailed overview of the advanced aggregation methods and contribution evaluation schemes central to our analysis.
 Table~\ref{tab:not} summarizes the notations used throughout the paper.